 Timeline of American Imperialism

-The idea of American Imperialism is one that began to grow and spread in the late 1800s, as the United States looked to expand its political, social, and economic influence to other territories and countries.
+The idea of American Imperialism is one that began to grow at the end of the 19th century,.
+The United States looked to expand its political, social, and economic influence to other territories and countries.
 This was accomplished through a period of land acquisition and conflict.